 - Go to the Account tab, and select the Site Management sub-category

-- Find Direct Return, the select the Header Redirect (Your URL)
+- Find Direct Return, then select the Header Redirect (Your URL)

-- Click on the Notifications button towards the upper right-hand corner of the page (it's a small circular button)
+- Click on the Webhooks button towards the upper right-hand corner of the page

 - Select the Enable All Notifications option